Code-Institute-Submissions/Under-The-Arch/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

-********* 1. Sign-Up button/form:
+1. Sign-Up button/form:
-    1. Go to the "Contact Us" page
+    A. From the main page (large screen) the user can click on the "Sign-Up" button in the navbar.
+       A(i) On smaller screens i.e. mobile devices the buttons are replaced by a navigation buttopn to save on screen real estate and upon clicking the navigation button the list ofg buttons will appear on screen and the used can select from this list.

+    B. Here the user can enter their email and select the checkboxes of exactly what they want to be kept informed about.

-    2. Try to submit the empty form and verify that an error message about the required fields appears
+    C. If the user tries to submit the form without a valid email address format an error message about the required fields appears.

-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
+    D. If the user tries to submit the form without a selection made i.e. "General", "Bar" etc. a relevant error message appears.

-    4. Try to submit the form with all inputs valid and verify that a success message appears.
+    E. If the user wishes to change their selection prior to submission they can click the "Reset" button to reset the form.

+    F. The "Submit" button is there top enable the user to submit their contact information and selection(s).

+    G. The "x" in the top corner can be clicked upon at any stage while in the form to close it down.

+    H. Due to no back-end code after submission no success message appears.

  2. Restaurant Booking button/form:
-    1. Go to the "Contact Us" page
+     A. From the main page (large screen) the user can click on the "Restaurant Booking" button in the navbar.
+       A(i) On smaller screens i.e. mobile devices the buttons are replaced by a navigation button to save on screen real estate.
+            Upon clicking the navigation button the list of buttons will appear on screen in a dropdown and the user can select the
+            "Restaurant Booking" button from this list.

+    B. Here the user can enter their name, email address, date and time for their reservation request to be contacted by the
+       reservation staff re: their reservation request.

-    2. Try to submit the empty form and verify that an error message about the required fields appears
+    C. If the user tries to submit the form without a reservation name an error message about this required field appears.

-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
+    D. If the user tries to submit the form without a valid email address format an error message about this required field appears.
-    4. Try to submit the form with all inputs valid and verify that a success message appears.

- 3. Event Listings button:
-    1. Go to the "Contact Us" page
-    2. Try to submit the empty form and verify that an error message about the required fields appears
+    E. If the user tries to submit the form without a reservation date an error message about this required field appears.

-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that a success message appears.
+    F. If the user tries to submit the form without a reservation time an error message about this required field appears.

+    G. If the user wishes to change their information or selection prior to submission rather tyhan chnageing each field they can click the "Reset" button to reset the form.

+    H. The "Submit" button is there top enable the user to submit their contact information and request details.

+    I. The "x" in the top corner can be clicked upon at any stage while in the form to close it down.

+    J. Due to no back-end code after submission no success message appears.

+ 3. Event Listings button/page:

+    A. From the main page (large screen) the user can click on the "Event Listings" button in the navbar.
+       A(i) On smaller screens i.e. mobile devices the buttons are replaced by a navigation button to save on screen real estate.
+            Upon clicking the navigation button the list of buttons will appear on screen in a dropdown and the user can select the
+            "Event Listings" button from this list.

+    B. This will open up the "Event Listings" in a separate tab to the "Under The Arch" page which will also remain open.

+    C. From the newly opened tab the user will be able to  look through the information to se eif their are any bands, DJ's, performers,        appearring that they would like to see.

+    D. The user will also be able to save down or print-off the listing as required should they need to.

+    E. Even if the user unintentionally closes out of this screen to soon thye will still have the "Under The Arch" tab they started from open in their browser.

+    E. From a business perspective this listing is easily to update/replace and can be changed from month to month or as required with little effort.
+Also it can only be updated by those with access to the site itself.

-********  Extensive testing was done across many devices through the Dev Tools emulator functionality on Chrome and it looked good across all devices tested.
+Extensive testing was done across many devices through the Dev Tools emulator functionality on Chrome and it looked good across all devices tested.

 It was also tested on large screens as well as laptop screens.
 The site was also tested across Chrome, Firefox, Edge, Opera, Internet Explorer and looked good and functioned as expected across these browsers as well.